Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Rate-induced tracking phenomena

-Note that if the family of hypotheses \hyperlink{C}{{\rm C}} holds for this problem, then $x'=-(x-\gamma)^2+I(t)$ has an attractor-repeller pair for every $\gamma\in\R$: the change of variable $y=x-\gamma$ shows that the attractor-repeller pair is given by $\widetilde a(t)-\gamma$ and $\widetilde r(t)-\gamma$, where $\widetilde a(t)$ and $\widetilde r(t)$ are respectively the attractor and the repeller of $x'=-x^2+I(t)$.
-Hence, the argument presented in Subection \ref{subsubsec:VA1anexamplewithtimeindependentrate} is not applicable to generate a rate-induced tracking scenario, for there is no interval of values $\gamma$ where the equation $x'=-(x-\gamma)^2+I(t)$ is in \textsc{Case} \hyperlink{C}{{\rm C}}.
+has an attractor-repeller pair for every $\gamma\in\R$: the change of variable $y=x-\gamma$ shows that the attractor-repeller pair is given by $\widetilde a(t)-\gamma$ and $\widetilde r(t)-\gamma$, where $\widetilde a(t)$ and $\widetilde r(t)$ are respectively the attractor and the repeller of \eqref{eq:5Batractorrepeller}$_0$.
+Hence, the argument presented in Subection \ref{subsubsec:VA1anexamplewithtimeindependentrate} is not applicable to generate a rate-induced tracking scenario, for there is no interval of values $\gamma$ where the equation \eqref{eq:5Batractorrepeller} is in \textsc{Case} \hyperlink{C}{{\rm C}}.
 Therefore, we focus on the case of time-dependent rate and of time-dependent phase.
 Before doing so, let us recall that the results presented in Refs.~\onlinecite{lno1, lno2} allow to construct a bounded and continuous bifurcation map $\boldsymbol\lambda_*(c,s)$ for \eqref{eq:concave_logistic} when a rate $c>0$ and a phase $s\in\R$ intervene in the transition, i.e.~$\widehat\Gamma(t)=\Gamma(c(t+s))$.
 The sign of the bifurcation map characterizes the dynamical scenario of the transition equation: \textsc{Case} \hyperlink{Ac}{{\rm A}} occurs if and only if $\boldsymbol\lambda_*(c,s)<0$; \textsc{Case} \hyperlink{Bc}{{\rm B}} occurs if and only if $\boldsymbol\lambda_*(c,s)=0$; \textsc{Case} \hyperlink{Cc}{{\rm C}} occurs if and only if $\boldsymbol\lambda_*(c,s)>0$.
 An example of bifurcation map for a problem like \eqref{eq:concave_logistic} can be seen in Figure \ref{fig:variable_rates}.

 \textbf{Time-dependent rate.} As for Section \ref{subsubsec:VA2geometricingredients}, we shall consider the time-dependent rate version of \eqref{eq:concave_logistic}, i.e.,

 with $\Gamma:\R\to\R$ and $\Delta: \R\to(0,\infty)$ continuous functions respectively limiting to $\gamma_-$ and $c_-$ as $t\to-\infty$ and to $\gamma_+$ and $c_+$ as $t\to\infty$.
 The function $\Delta(t)$ produces the time-dependent rate and the new parameter $d>0$ is the "rate" for the change of $\Delta(t)$.
 A scenario of rate-induced tracking requires that \eqref{eq:concave-variable-rate} is in \textsc{Case} \hyperlink{Cc}{{\rm C}} for small values of $d$ and in \textsc{Case} \hyperlink{Ac}{{\rm A}} for big values of $d$ (see also Section \ref{subsec:5Crateinduced}).